trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 The domain can have a single outer boundary chain and an arbitrary number of inner boundary chains.

 The orientation of any curve chains must be counter-clockwise.
-This orientation is automatically checked by HQMTool and a warning is thrown if a user attempts to connect the curve chain in an invalid way.
+This orientation is automatically checked in `generate_mesh` and a warning is thrown if a user attempts to connect the curve chain in an invalid way.

 See the tutorial [Creating and editing curves](@ref) for a demonstration of defining,